SIESTA: Efficient Online Continual Learning with Sleep

 SIESTA Achieves "Zero Forgetting" - A Milestone

-SIESTA matches the performance of the offline model while outperforming existing state-of-the-art methods e.g., ER, DER, and REMIND by large margins in continual learning on ImageNet-1K dataset.
-In the augmentation-free setting, Chochran’s Q test reveals that there is no significant difference among SIESTA’s final accuracy for the continual iid and class incremental settings compared to the offline learner (P = 0.08).
-Therefore, SIESTA achieves “zero forgetting” by matching the performance of the offline model.
+SIESTA matches the performance of the offline batch learner (upper bound) while outperforming existing state-of-the-art methods e.g., ER, DER, and REMIND by large margins in continual learning on ImageNet-1K dataset.
+In the augmentation-free setting, Chochran’s Q test reveals that there is no significant difference among SIESTA’s final accuracy for the continual iid and class incremental settings compared to the offline batch learner.
+Therefore, SIESTA achieves “zero forgetting” by matching the performance of the offline batch learner.

 Interpolation end reference image.